Our approach starts with visibility.

 We re-audit 100% of Superdry production sites every 6-12 months to ensure information remains relevant, and action plans are validated and up to date.

-By establishing Superdry dedicated labour standard experts in key source countries we can respond to risks quickly as they emerge.
+We have Superdry employed dedicated labour standard experts in key source countries we can respond to risks quickly as they emerge.

 Each of our three key source territories have locally based dedicated labour standard experts, employed by Superdry to build partnerships based on transparent disclosure of actual working conditions and agree relevant and achievable action plans where improvement is needed.